splunk/public-o11y-docs/apm/db-query-perf/db-perf-redis-use-case.rst

 ============
 See the following links for more information about Database Query Performance:

-* For an overview of Database Query Performance, see :ref:`redisormance`.
+* For an overview of Database Query Performance, see :ref:`db-query-performance`.
 * To enable Database Query Performance, see :ref:`enable-db-perf`.
 * To learn more about Related Content, see :ref:`get-started-relatedcontent`.
 * To troubleshoot issues with Database Query Performance, see :ref:`db-perf-troubleshooting`.